thatcotter/cotta074_algosims2016/README.md

 ## Notes on week 6:

 The assignment on the [12 Principles of Animation](https://vimeo.com/93206523), now extra credit, is in part C

+## Notes on week 10:

+In exercise b, I was only partially successful in taking video from the web cam and applying it to the sphere.
+While the sphere does change color, the texture is very low in resolution, and the verticies extrude uniformly